Diskusi 11 EFL Curriculum and Materials Development

 - Methods of students’ assessment

-The following categories and percentages represent how your final grade will be determined.
+The following categories and percentages represent how your final grade will be

 - Participation/Homework/Preparation.20%